boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 Visualizing changes between two commits .......................................

-You can also use the :guilabel:`Comparison view` to compare commits that are not parent and child.
+You can also use the :guilabel:`Comparison view` to compare changes made by multiple commits.
 To do so, in the :guilabel:`Repository history`, click on two commits while holding the :kbd:`CTRL` key.
-Then, right-click one of them and, from the context menus choose :guilabel:`Show changes between selected commits`.
+Then, right-click one of them and, from the context menu, choose :guilabel:`Show changes between selected commits`.
 This will open the :guilabel:`Comparison viewer` dialog.

 The compared versions are listed in the :guilabel:`commits to Compare` section